Sonic 3D: Flickies' Island/Development

 Many prototypes of Sonic 3D have been found over the years.
 The first to be found was this 2006 cartridge prototype.
 Then in 2008 drx released 7 more Mega Drive protos: beta 73, beta 814, beta 819, beta 825, beta 830, beta 831, and beta 94.
 The 825 beta is quite similar to the 2006 cartridge prototype.
 At this same time a Saturn tech demo was also found.

-What seems to be a checklist used when testing Sonic 3D has been found.
-You can find images of it here.
+What seems to be a checklist used when testing Sonic 3D in North America has been found.

 The images in this section only apply to the Mega Drive version.